ysergeyru/go-task-foxg/README.md

 Now you can run project by ./rundev.sh script

+Send request from console: 'curl --location --request GET 'http://localhost:8000/2/4''

+Also you can use Postman.
+Tests collection is here ./postman/REST Service.postman_collection.json

 Run benchmark test with ./run_test_bench.sh

-Postman tests collection is here ./postman/REST Service.postman_collection.json